Fuller House (TV series): Accusations of misconduct regarding Jeff Franklin

-On February 28, 2018, Variety reported that Jeff Franklin was fired from the series after complaints about his behavior in the writers' room and on the set of the series, which ranged from being verbally abusive to staffers and making sexually charged comments about his personal relationships and sex life in the writers' room to a complaint of Franklin's habit of bringing women he dated to the set and sometimes giving them guest roles in the series.
+On February 28, 2018, Variety reported that Jeff Franklin was fired from the series after complaints about his behavior in the writers' room and on the set of the series, which ranged from being verbally abusive to staffers, making sexually charged comments about his personal relationships and sex life in the writers' room, and a complaint of Franklin's habit of bringing women he dated to the set and sometimes giving them guest roles in the series.
 Franklin has not been accused of directly sexually harassing or engaging in physical misconduct with any staffers.
 On March 12, 2018, Steve Baldikoski and Bryan Behar were announced as the new executive producers and showrunners for the fourth season, replacing Franklin.